Patients Want To Die At Home, But Home Hospice Care Can Be Tough On Families

 Jean McCasland's husband hasn't complained.
 "I guess I've just accepted what's available and not really thought beyond what could be," John says.
 "Because this is what they say they do."

-Families rarely consider whether they're getting their money's worth, because they're not paying for hospice services directly: Medicare gets the bills.
-John keeps his monthly statements from Medicare organized in a three-ring binder, but he'd never noticed his agency charges nearly $200 a day, whether there is a health provider in the home on that day or not.
+Families rarely consider whether they're getting their money's worth because they're not paying for hospice services directly: Medicare gets the bills.
+John keeps his monthly statements from Medicare organized in a three-ring binder, but he had never noticed that his agency charges nearly $200 a day, whether there is a health provider in the home on that day or not.

-That daily reimbursement also covers equipment rentals and a 24-hour hotline that lets patients or family members consult a nurse as needed; John says that gives him peace of mind that help is a phone call away.
+That daily reimbursement also covers equipment rentals and a 24-hour hotline that lets patients or family members consult a nurse as needed; John says it gives him peace of mind that help is a phone call away.
 "There's a sense of comfort in knowing that they are keeping an eye on her," he says.

 The rate that hospice charges Medicare drops a bit after the patient's first two months on the benefit.
 After reviewing his paperwork, John realizes Medicare paid the hospice agency $60,000 in the first 12 months Jean was on hospice.
 Was the care his wife got worth that?